Motivation

 Flowable concrete (highly flowable, self-compacting and/or self-levelling) has evolved from a special type to a commonly applied building material. fib Task Group 4.3 (TG4.3) considers three aspects of flowable concrete (FC) for structural design: material properties, production effects and structural boundary conditions.
 The flow of concrete (initiated by some vibration and/or the weight of concrete) can affect the structural characteristics of hardening or hardened concrete.
 The mixture composition has to be adjusted and optimised in order to obtain a high flowability.
 TG4.3 aims at promoting the application of flowable concrete, improving and adapting the concrete design and the production technology and its implementation in guidelines and codes.

-TG4.4 - Aesthetics of concrete surfaces
+TG4.4 - Restoration of heritage in exposed concrete

 TG4.5 - Time-dependent Behavior of Concrete